-- 1. Vessel parameters (depth, height, width) which can be indicated in the Autorouting settings in the General Settings > AutoRouting menu; - 2.
+- Vessel parameters (depth, height, width) which can be indicated in the Dock-to-dock Autorouting settings in the General Settings > Dock-to-dock AutoRouting menu; - 2.
 Information about potential obstacles along your route as recorded in the detailed Navionics map information. - 3.
 "Timeout" helps to set the time for which the created route should be calculated.

 NOTE: In case of creating long routes with a low timeout setting you may receive the following warning message: "The route generation operation took more time than was allowed."
-You may increase the timeout setting it to permit Autorouting more time to calculate routes.
+You may increase the timeout setting it to permit Dock-to-dock Autorouting more time to calculate routes.